morganism/remotelock-sdk/README.md

 - you'll need a physical device. i.e. a keyless doorlock by [RemoteLock](https://remotelock.com/hardware/locks-we-support/) great for AirBnB or your own residence.
 This system has changed my relationship to keys and how I allow access to my house.
 Bonmarché !

+- and a developer account [RemoteLock Developers](https://developer.remotelock.com/users/sign_in) .
+Create your OAuth application, recieve your client secret and id and you're good to go.

 ## Installation

 ```